Adding json-ld To My Blog

 </script>

 Next I added a BlogPosting schema schema to every page that’s a blog post.
 This is where you start seeing how Google is going to use this markup to link my blog together.
-Because I a using Astro, I can create a generic schema and have Astro populate the data.
+Because I am using Astro, I can create a generic schema and have Astro populate the data.
 I do this in two steps; first build out the schema and then add it to a script tag on each post.
 You can see what I use below:

 ---